 “The most important lesson from doctoral education is how it makes you think.
 We are skilled at questioning established beliefs and solving complex sets of problems.
 Companies are making more and more complex products and our way of thinking is beneficial in their development.”

 Fabritius encourages her research colleagues to step outside the academic world.

 “It is worthwhile to familiarise yourself with the business world, particularly if you are interested in solving societal problems.”

-PoDoCo programme grants can be applied for between 15.9.–31.10.2019.
-The PoDoCo programme organises two application rounds each year, with about 17 grants awarded in each round.
+PoDoCo programme grants can be applied twice a year.
 Each year, the Nessling Foundation supports the employment of two postdocs in companies who are solving environmental challenges with their research.
-Nine foundations have invested around 1,000,000 euros in the PoDoCo programme for 2019.

 Read also about Claudio Carletti’s PoDoCo journey here.